-If you don’t feel like reading the whole article and summary of our poll with the commentary: the short answer is NO. But it’s not a NO and that’s it.
+If you don’t feel like reading the whole article and the summary of the poll with our commentary: the short answer is NO. But it’s not a NO and that’s it.
 It’s a NO that has two * to it which we’ll describe at the end of this post, so feel free to skip ahead.

 We created a poll on LinkedIn asking: “An experienced manager / executive uses the “green frame” on the profile picture.
-What do you think?”.
-And the answers they could choose from were:
+What do you think?”
+And the answers our followers could choose from were:

-Overall, more than 200 LinkedIn’ers participated with the following results:
+Overall, more than 270 LinkedIn users participated, with the following results:

-In other words: one half says: (probably) yes; the other half says: (probably) no. It’s a controversial topic that stirs up a lot of emotions and heated discussions.
+In other words: one-third says: (probably) yes; another third: I don’t know; and the rest says: definite no!
+It’s a controversial topic that stirs up a lot of heated discussions.
 But there’s more!

 Data for Non-Poles vs. Poles